Mallik-G/spark-shell-utils/data-frame-creation/README.md

     example 4:
     columnName:Float

-Given that, headers should look like:
+This is an example of how your CSV file should look like:

     Name:String,Age:Int,Score:Double
     Ricardo,31,84.5
     Jesica,30,99.9
     Seymour,6,0.0

+For now the supported data types are String, Int, Double and Float.

-###Run DataFrameCreationUtils
+###Run DataFrameCreationApplication

 Run application mode with spark-submit and get your csv file saved as parquet either locally or in cluster (HDFS).